 It’s important that you understand and consider the different types of risk RMIT could face to protect yourself, and our community, against potential negative impacts.
-All risks RMIT could impact RMIT as a whole, its brand, reputation and most importantly our people so we all need to do our bit in ensuring risks are identified quickly in order for us to keep on top of and manage our risks effectively.
+All risks could impact RMIT as a whole, its brand, reputation and, most importantly, our people.
+We all need to do our bit in ensuring risks are identified quickly in order for us to manage our risks effectively.

 Some risks and consequences you could experience at RMIT include:

 The penalties for breaching academic integrity include charges of academic misconduct, cancellation of results and expulsion resulting in the cancellation of your program.
 Find more information about Academic Integrity to make sure you know the rules and where to get support.

 At RMIT, we are committed to providing a respectful and safe place to study and work.
 Go to Safer Community to learn more about threatening or inappropriate behaviour and which support options are available.